DiffusionMRITool/dmritool/Documentation/Sphinx/tutorial_qspacesampling.rst

    :width: 400
    :alt: imoc_30.png

+* The ``tessOrder`` option is the order of sphere tessellation to discretize the continuous sphere.
+  [Cheng2015]_ showed that with a finer sphere tessellation IMOC obtains a larger covering radius.
+  However finer sphere tessellation takes longer time for IMOC.
+  For ``--tessOrder 7``, which uses ``20481`` samples in the hemisphere, IMOC normally finishes in seconds.
-`OrientationStatistics <commands/OrientationStatistics.html>`__  is to show the covering radius of the estimated scheme.
+* `OrientationStatistics <commands/OrientationStatistics.html>`__  is to show the covering radius of the estimated scheme.
-`OrientationsViewer <commands/OrientationsViewer.html>`__ is to visualize the obtained schemes.
+* `OrientationsViewer <commands/OrientationsViewer.html>`__ is to visualize the obtained schemes.
   With ``--png`` option, it writes the visualization in a png file.

+..
+Note:: The single shell schemes by IMOC have larger covering radii than the schemes by EEM in CAMINO_.
+   With finer sphere tessellation, IMOC schemes approximately have the similar covering radii with the schemes in `Sloane's collection`_
+   Please see the experiments in [Cheng2015]_ and `this repository <https://github.com/DiffusionMRITool/dmritool-MultiShellSampling>`__.

 To generate a 3 shell scheme with 28 samples per shell (P-C-M), you can run: